scaleapi/SWE-bench_Pro-os/SWE-agent/README.md

 token_secret = <token secret>
 active = true
 ```

+**Note**: If you use the dockerized setup, and you do not see ~/modal.toml present, you may have to adjust the location from which it is copied in the justfile

 ## Create a .env file
 In the SWE-agent directory, create an .env file and populate it with your OpenAI API Key: